great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 - Scheduling your Validations in GX Cloud helps you get set up with production data quailty checks within minutes.

-- GX's fully managed Cloud solution makes connecting to your data straightforward and secure.
+- As a fully managed solution, GX Cloud makes connecting to your data straightforward and secure.

 ## GX Cloud architecture